aliafsahnoudeh/tour-app/web/README.md

 - The app definitely should have a lot more unit tests.
 We can have a couple of E2E tests as well.

-- I tried to use a combination of global and scoped styling with SCSS.
-It could be implemented much nicer with more nesting and the usage of mixins.
-Also there are some components just for making a consistent and reusable styling for components, like Layout.tsx or CardLayout.tsx.

 ## Running the web client